Vamping (from vampire) is a new slang for staying up all night - especially on the phone.

 - Driving accidents

 - Burnout: overall emotional, physical, and mental exhaustion.

 What Parents Can Do

 Devices go to bed before kids do.
 Digital curfew ends ALL screen time at a particular hour agreed upon as a family, to help kids wind down.
-American Academy of Pediatrics suggests that all screens should be turned off at least 30 minutes before bedtime.
+American Academy of Pediatrics suggests that all screens should be turned off 60 minutes before bedtime.

 Discuss media rules with your children in advance, explain why sleep is important, and get their buy-in: in my experience, once children accept a digital curfew, they stop questioning it.
 My kids still struggle a little every night at 8.30pm when it’s time to surrender the devices (“I am in the middle of a level!”), but comply with the rule.